openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 #### Update information

-- New features since last version (if the model is an update)
+- Changes since the last version (if the model is an update) including bug fixes, new features, or other substantive modifications.